 Yes, I’d recommend Walmart’s blend or Bob’s Red Mill 1:1.

-What if I don’t need these crinkle cookies to be dairy free?
+What if I don’t need this crinkle cookie to be dairy free?

 If your diet allows for dairy, then go ahead and use the same amount of regular milk as is called for rice milk.